mija/yuki.cfg/README.md

 ========
 high-fps competitive csgo config

-yuki.cfg contains commands
-userconfig.cfg contains binds
+autoexec.cfg is used to "load" the config yuki.cfg contains commands userconfig.cfg contains binds numhelp.cfg contains a keymap over numpad bindings

 some commands are useless without the binds and viceversa, and some binds need to be changed in both yuki.cfg and userconfig.cfg if you are going to change them.

-everything should be easily modifiable as it is well organized. "preference_commands" and "crosshair_commands" are likely what you would be most interested in checking out, together with binds of course.
+you might want to make changes to "preference_commands" at the top of yuki.cfg. further tinkering with the config beyond this likely requires some basic understanding of how source-engine configs work/look like. feel free to ask me if you need any changes made.

 added binds
 ========
-https://i.imgur.com/xBZ0dsK.png (outdated, press F2 ingame for new list)
+https://i.imgur.com/xBZ0dsK.png (very outdated, press F2 ingame for new list)

 Installation
 ============